JCAT

 - Fairfax County Fire & Rescue Department, VA

-- Fire Department City of New York
+- Fire Department City of New York, NY

 - Florida Department of Health, FL